-Manufacturers Of ThunderBolt SSD Backup Drives
+Manufacturers Of Thunderbolt SSD Backup Drives

-Thunderbolt drive solutions from a far-eastern newcomer Akitio have come to the forefront recently.
+Thunderbolt drive solutions from Akitio have come to the forefront recently.
 With a high-caliber sense of design and style they are highly appealing to Apple Macbook and Macintosh desktop users wanting storage solutions that are both functional and stylish.
 Their Akitio Palm-RAID portable Thunderbolt dual drive array was one of the first to incorporate a pair of mSATA SSD modules into a sleek, aluminum portable Thunderbolt enclosure with integrated cable.
-Akitio is also known for it's multi-port Thunderbolt drive adapter with FireWire, USB3 and eSATA connections for legacy storage devices.
+Akitio is also known for it's multi-port Thunderbolt drive adapter with FireWire, USB3 and eSATA connections for connecting legacy external storage devices.

 California storage specialist Cal-Digit has long provided high-speed multi-drive RAID arrays to demanding professional consumers in the audio and video production marketplace.
 They offer both HDD for high-capacity storage and SSD solid state drive solutions for high-speed data transfers.
 They too have a great design aesthetic and make good-looking machined aluminum enlclosures to compliment your computing hardware beautifully.
 They rapidly transitioned to 20Gbps Thunderbolt2 chipsets as the specification advanced, and are likely to embrace Thunderbolt 3 as demand increases.

 Fantom Drives is a division of the Micronet Technology family.
 They hold 7 worldwide patents in the data storage and technology industry.
 Aard-winning storage soluions include G-Force and GreenDrive External Hard Drives, RAIDBank5 and Platinum RAID Disk Arrays, MaxNAS & SmartNAS Network Attached Storage solutions.